Thredbo Blues Festival

+Blues lovers everywhere, mark this date on your calendar, 20th – 22nd January 2017.
+It will be the 23rd Anniversary of the Thredbo Blues Festival and if you know your music festivals there are very few that can lay claim to that sort of legacy.
 You know you’re onto a good music festival when the very people who form the backbone of it, the artists, call it their personal favourite.
-Clear and crisp mountain air, beautiful surrounds, electric village vibes and soul soothing blues tunes make the Thredbo Blues Festival one of the top events to attend this summer.
+Clear and crisp mountain air, beautiful alpine surrounds, electric village vibes and soul soothing blues tunes make the Thredbo Blues Festival one of the top events to attend every summer.

 The blues is a vocal and instrumental music based on the use of the blue notes and a repetitive pattern that typically follows a twelve-bar structure, hence the term 12 bar Blues.
-It evolved in the United States in the communities of former African slaves, from spirituals, praise songs, field hollers, shouts, and chants.
-From blues music came great artists, such as Muddy Waters, Robert Johnson, John Lee Hooker, Buddy Guy, Bessie Smith, and others.
+It evolved in the United States in the communities of former African slaves, the missisippi delta, from spirituals, praise songs, field hollers, shouts, and chants.
+From blues music came great artists, such as Muddy Waters, BB King, Robert Johnson, John Lee Hooker, Buddy Guy, Bessie Smith, the modern day persona of Eric Clapton Stevie Ray Haughan, The Fabulous Thunderbirds and Robert Cray and others.
 The blues influenced later American and Western popular music, rhythm and blues, rock and roll, hip-hop, country music and pop songs.
-The first recording of the blues was in 1895.
-George W. Johnson's recording of "Laughing Song" was the first blues song to be recorded.
+The known first recording of the blues was in 1895.